wp-plugins/microblog-poster/readme.txt

 No worries, it's rather a simple procedure.

-    1. In order to post updates through the tumblr Api you'll need first to create your own tumblr App here: http://www.tumblr.com/oauth/apps
+    1. In order to auto post updates through the tumblr Api you'll need first to create your own tumblr App here: http://www.tumblr.com/oauth/apps

     2. Once, you have created your tumblr App copy your 'OAuth Consumer key'.